datagrok-ai/public/help/develop/admin/deploy/deploy-amazon-cloudformation.md

 3. CloudFormation Stack creation takes around 10 minutes.
 It will create RDS, S3, ECS Cluster, and other required resources.
-   Cloudformation template is large, so you need to upload it, for example, to S3 bucket and launch it from there in AWS CLI:
+   Cloudformation template is large, so you need to upload it, for example, to the S3 bucket and launch it from there in AWS CLI:

    ```shell